elenafmoseyko/GenAI-Clinical-Chatbot/README.md

 - **Embedding Quality and Thresholds**: Cosine similarity thresholds based on published research findings, adjusted empirically for this dataset.
 - **Model Consistency**: Assumed consistency in embedding model behavior relative to published research benchmarks.

-## Reproducibility
-### Documentation
-Comprehensive documentation including detailed code comments, data sources, and evaluation methodologies is provided.

-### Open Source
-The chatbot prototype, including scripts and resources, is openly shared on GitHub to facilitate reproducibility and collaboration.